emote/tools/README.md

 ## Installing emote

-emote is implemented in node.js, which must be installed prior to installing emote. ing Use npm (the package manager for node.js) to install emote.
-See http://nodejs.org/download/ for installion instructions.
+emote is implemented in node.js, which must be installed prior to installing emote.
+See http://nodejs.org/download/ for installion instructions. emote requires node.js v0.8.0 or higher.

-emote is the installed using npm, the node package manager.
-We recommend installing with the '-g' option so emote will be available from the command line.
-Here are some examples:
+emote is then installed using npm, the node package manager.
+Install with the '-g' option so emote will be available from the command line.
+Here are some examples.

 ### Installing from github